 GLEIF welcomes other Governance Frameworks to leverage the vLEI Ecosystem Governance Framework but does not anticipate the need at this time to specify formal extensions from other external Governance Frameworks that will leverage the vLEI Ecosystem Governance Framework.

-The vLEI Ecosystem Governance Framework is extended by the following internal governance frameworks: GLEIF Identifier Governance Framework and 4 Credential Governance Frameworks.
+The vLEI Ecosystem Governance Framework is extended by the following internal governance frameworks: GLEIF Identifier Governance Framework, Qualified vLEI Issuer Identifier and vLEI Credential Governance Framework and 3 Credential Governance Frameworks.

-GLEIF Identifier Governance Framework, v0.9 Draft
+GLEIF Identifier Governance Framework, [ ]

 A document that details the purpose, principles, policies, and specifications that apply to the use of the GLEIF Root Autonomic Identifier (AID) and its GLEIF Delegated AIDs in the vLEI Ecosystem.

-Qualified vLEI Issuer vLEI Credential Governance Framework, v0.9 Draft
+Qualified vLEI Issuer Identifier and vLEI Credential Governance Framework, [ ]

 A document that details the requirements to enable this Credential to be issued by GLEIF to Qualified vLEI Issuers which allows the Qualified vLEI Issuers to issue, verify and revoke Legal Entity vLEI Credentials, Legal Entity Official Organizational Role vLEI Credentials and Legal Entity Engagement Context Role vLEI Credentials.

-Legal Entity vLEI Credential Governance Framework, v0.9 Draft
+Legal Entity vLEI Credential Governance Framework, [ ]

 A document that details the requirements for a vLEI Credential, the entity level credential issued by a Qualified vLEI Issuer to a Legal Entity.

-Legal Entity Official Organizational Role vLEI Credential Governance Framework, v0.9 Draft
+Legal Entity Official Organizational Role vLEI Credential Governance Framework, [ ]

 A document that details the requirements for vLEI Role Credentials issued by a Qualified vLEI Issuer to official representatives of a Legal Entity.

-Legal Entity Engagement Context Role vLEI Credential Governance Framework, v0.9 Draft
+Legal Entity Engagement Context Role vLEI Credential Governance Framework, [ ]

 A document that details the requirements for vLEI Role Credentials issued to representatives of a Legal Entity in other than official roles but in functional or other context of engagement.

 Business Requirements